lupyuen/lupyuen.github.io/src/pinedio.md

 TODO

-_This SPI Swapping Problem sounds familiar...?_
+_This SPI Pin Swap Problem sounds familiar...?_

-Yep if you have been following my BL602 Adventures, we've seen this SPI Swapping Problem for BL602...
+Yep if you have been following my BL602 Adventures, we've seen this __SPI Pin Swap Problem on BL602__...

 TODO